View Annina Castle's Obituary on dailyrecord.com and share memories

 Annina Medore Castle

-Rockaway Borough - Annina Medore Castle passed peacefully on Thursday, October 31, 2019.
+Rockaway Boro - Annina Medore Castle passed peacefully on Thursday, October 31, 2019.
 Born in Port Morris, NJ, Annina raised her family in Rockaway, NJ.

 She and her first husband Felix P. Medore owned and operated Instant Printing in Dover.
 After his death in 1973, she became CEO and continued until her retirement in 2017.